Hello, this is Harold Bell (Hal). I operate Amateur

 interest in radio came early in life, while in elementary school, when I

-constructed a Knight Kit short-wave radio.
+constructed a Knight Kit Space Spanner short-wave radio.
 Listening to foreign broadcasts on

 The internet is a wonderful and powerful tool